-- Completion of the required number of internship hours. - Submission of all internship-related documents. - Participation in the integrative seminars. - Completion of the ongoing internship journal. - Participation in the mid-semester site visit. - Completion of the final internship evaluation. - Quality of the final supervisor evaluation of the intern. - Completion of the final paper and all other coursework.
+- Completion of the required number of internship hours. - Submission of all internship-related documents. - Participation in the seminars/lectures/discussions. - Completion of the ongoing internship journal. - Participation in the mid-semester internship meeting. - Completion of the final internship evaluation. - Quality of the final supervisor evaluation of the intern. - Completion of the final paper and all other coursework.